Sarah Prendergast, BSN, RN, NCSN

 Please make sure your child is fever free without the use of medication for 24 hours before sending them back to school after an illness.
 If they are ill, please keep them home to protect both the other students and your child.Remind your child when and how to wash their hands.
 The best defense against illness is to wash hands and surfaces as often as possible.
 Remind your children to wash their hands after blowing their noses, and don't forget to wipe down door handles and other surfaces when you clean.Any medications that need to given at school must be in the original container with the prescription label.
 An additional medication permission form will need to be filled out and signed by a guardian.
 These forms are located in the nurse's office.

 Please call or email me anytime with any questions or concerns you may have.

 E mail: email@example.com

-Take some time to visit one of my favorite websites:
+Take some time to visit a couple of my favorite websites:/

 They have a lot of wonderful information on children's health!